-Systems Engineering: Autonomous Vehicles (Formerly Electronics - Robotics) (Semester 1)
+Systems Engineering: Autonomous Vehicles (Semester 1)

-Students will design and produce their own autonomous Robot Buggy, controlled using infrared signals which will also have LED lights and play tunes.
-This will be done with an Arduino Microcontroller.
+Students will design and produce their own autonomous robot buggy, controlled using infrared signals which will also have LED lights and play tunes.
+This will be done with an Arduino Microcontroller; the students will solder together various components and program the microcontroller themselves.
 They will also use CAD drawing to design, and laser cut their own buggy chassis out of acrylic.